FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 ### Extendable {#extendable}

-`extendable` can target classes and methods:
+`extendable` can target classes and methods only:

 - Classes are made public and non-final
-- Methods are made protected and non-final
+- Methods are made protected and non-final, even if orginally public

 Making a method extendable also makes its class extendable.